Updated on Jun 30: You’ll find a list of projects we’re involved in below. We’ll keep updating this list as new initiatives are launched.

 To ensure this essential information reaches the largest number of KaiOS users, we’re running ad campaigns for Life in other KaiOS apps, including games.

-With 1.5 billion kids out of school, resources for online learning are more important than ever.
-We’ve partnered with various organizations that give kids free access to educational content.
+With 1.5 billion kids out of school and unemployment rates high, resources for online learning are more important than ever.
+We’ve partnered with several organizations to provide both children and adults free access to educational content via smart feature phones.

 Thanks to Worldreader, kids and adults everywhere can access a digital library of high-quality, culturally relevant books, including titles across different languages.